JainAbhi2411/DineQR/PORTION_SELECTION_IMPROVEMENT.md

 6. Click "Add Item"
 7. Verify correct variant added to cart

-### Test Scenario 3: Item with Both
+### Test Scenario 3: Item with Variants (Not Portions)
-1. Find an item with both variants and portions
+1. Find an item with size variants (Small, Medium, Large)
 2. Click "ADD"
-3. Verify both "Choose Size" and "Choose Portion" sections appear
+3. Verify dialog shows "Choose Size" with all variants
-4. Select a variant
+4. Verify NO portion selection appears (variants and portions are mutually exclusive)
-5. Select a portion
+5. Select a variant
-6. Verify button shows correct calculated price
+6. Click "Add Item"
-7. Add to cart and verify
+7. Verify correct variant added to cart

 ## Future Enhancements